-- Baby’s skin is delicate and is susceptible to becoming dry and broken.
+- Baby’s skin is delicate and prone to becoming dry and irritated.
 It needs gentle care.

-- Use fragrance- free bathing gel or just water for a baby bath.
+- Use plain water or fragrance-free bathing gel for a baby bath.

-- When your baby is already one month old, you may apply body lotion on your baby after bath to prevent loss of moisture in dry weather.
+- When the weather is dry, you may apply moisturiser on your baby after bath to prevent his skin from drying out.

-- Avoid exposing baby under the sun directly when going out.
+- Avoid exposing your baby to strong sunlight when you go out.
 Use an umbrella or put a bonnet on your baby to protect him from the sun.
-Do not apply sunscreen on your baby to avoid causing skin irritation or allergy.
+Ask a doctor before applying sunscreen to infants under 6 months of age.